-5 Invoicing Mistakes Plumbers Make (and How to Fix Them)
+5 Plumbing Invoice Mistakes (and How to Fix Them)

-A good all-in-one mobile solution, such as Jobber, for quoting, invoicing and collecting payments can help a lot, but it’s also important for you to master a few small to-dos for each step of the invoicing process, in order to avoid accounting headaches later on.
+A good plumbing business software solution, for quoting, invoicing and collecting payments can help a lot, but it’s also important for you to master a few small to-dos for each step of the invoicing process, in order to avoid accounting headaches later on.

 With that in mind, here are 5 invoicing mistakes plumbers make, and how to fix them.